? Shocking Controversies from the RWC25th September 2019 |

 What would a World Cup be without a proper dose of shenanigans?
-The Rugby World Cup, which kicked off on the 20th of September, is already marked by not one but two exciting and quite controversial events.
+The Rugby World Cup, which kicked off on the 20th of September in Japan, is already marked by not one but two exciting and quite controversial events.

 The scandal is under investigation but as Martyn Phillips, CEO of Welsh Rugby Union said:

 “There will be an investigation but I’d be far more interested in quality than speed when it comes to the investigation.
 I won’t be putting pressure on anyone to do it quickly.
 I want people to do it right.”